 - Stop for a coffee if you’re on a short drive, although the effects of caffeine won't help for long and won't work for everyone.

 - Even if you don’t feel tired, take regular breaks to avoid becoming tired.

 - Slow reactions

-Watch the Centre for Road Safety's campaign video - Don't Trust Your Tired Self
+Watch the Centre for Road Safety's video - Don't Trust Your Tired Self